Did you know?

 The 3D visualization of the fall helps to understand the circumstances and causes of the incident.
 A fall is not always directly related to the person's physical abilities, but may be caused by externalities, such as a misplaced table, a poorly secured object, etc. With this valuable analysis tool, multidisciplinary teams can limit the risk of a new fall and take preventive actions.
 It also provides support during multidisciplinary discussions to personalize residents’ care.

-See an example of a 3D visualization of a fall.
+An example of a 3D visualization of a fall.

 Activity reports provide a better understanding of residents’ behavior and habits.
 Combined with 3D snapshots, these reports are valuable insights for interactions between HCPs trying to adjust care level to each resident's caring needs.
 A better understanding of residents’ activity patterns makes it possible to take preventive actions, thus reducing potential falls.